geomesa/geomesa-tutorials/geomesa-examples-authorizations/README.md

 Now try the same query, but use the 'scott' certificate.
 This time, there should be no data returned, as the 'scott' user does not have any authorizations set up in LDAP.

-**_Note: a simple way to use different certificates at once is to open multiple 'incognito' or 'private' browser windows._**
+> :warning: Note: a simple way to use different certificates at once is to open multiple 'incognito' or 'private' browser windows.

 ## Querying GeoServer through a Web Feature Service (WFS) with a Java Client